tinymce/tinymce-cloud-wordpress/install-instructions/installation-steps.md

-# Installing TinyMCE Enterprise for WordPress
+# Installing TinyMCE PowerPaste for WordPress

-## Installing the TinyMCE Enterprise for WordPress Plugin
-The TinyMCE Enterprise for WordPress plugin is provided as a ZIP file named `tinymce-enterprise.zip`.
+The TinyMCE PowerPaste for WordPress plugin is provided as a ZIP file named `powerpaste-wordpress.zip`.
-You install this plugin (`tinymce-enterprise.zip`) as you would install any other WordPress plugin.
+You install this plugin (`powerpaste-wordpress.zip`) as you would install any other WordPress plugin.

 ### A Note on File Permissions
-In some operating systems you may find that the file permissions on the TinyMCE Enterprise for WordPress Plugin folder (and/or files) won't allow WordPress to read the files.
+In some operating systems you may find that the file permissions on the TinyMCE PowerPaste for WordPress plugin folder (and/or files) won't allow WordPress to read the files.
 This will manifest itself as the plugin not showing in the admin screen.
-If you see this issue make sure that "Everyone" can read the`tinymce-enterprise` folder and all of its child files/folders.
+If you see this issue make sure that "Everyone" can read the`powerpaste-wordpress` folder and all of its child files/folders.

-## Enabling the TinyMCE Enterprise Plugins
+## Enabling the TinyMCE PowerPaste for WordPress plugin
-By default PowerPaste is enabled when you install and activate the TinyMCE Enterprise for WordPress plugin.
+By default PowerPaste is enabled when you install and activate the TinyMCE PowerPaste for WordPress plugin.
-You can modify the default settings of the plugin by visiting the TinyMCE Enterprise for WordPress plugin settings page in the WordPress Admin page.
+You can modify the default settings of the plugin by visiting the TinyMCE PowerPaste for WordPress plugin settings page in the WordPress Admin page.

-In the Settings area of the Admin page (`http://<your_wordpress_instance>/wp-admin/options-general.php`) you should now see a link for TinyMCE Enterprise.
-Clicking this will take you to the settings for TinyMCE Enterprise for WordPress.
+In the Settings area of the Admin page (`http://<your_wordpress_instance>/wp-admin/options-general.php`) you should now see a link for TinyMCE PowerPaste for WordPress.
+Clicking this will take you to the settings for TinyMCE PowerPaste for WordPress.

 ## Confirm permissions on `wp-content/uploads` folder